BenJMcCarty/Helping_Your_Hosts/README.md

 I started my analysis with basic statistical overviews, highlighting the large percentages of property entries that lacked 25% or more entries for each feature of the listing.
 Additionally, I found several features that were missing 25%+ entries as well as several columns of irrelevant data (URLs; details about how/when the data was collected; etc.) which I removed from the data.
 Due to the substantial amount of missing data, I chose to drop those rows and columns missing 25%+ entries as well.

-As part of the cleaning and preparation process, I converted
+*Additional steps in the cleaning and preparation process included:*

+* Converting "t"/"f" letters into 1/0 values to represent True/False

+* Converting "price" from text into a number.

+* Created a new feature, "Years Hosting," to indicate for how many years of hosting experience for each listing.

+* Splitting the long text strings of host verification methods, neighborhoods, and amenities into separate features for each method, neighborhood, and amenity, respectively.

-**After preparing the data, I use machine learning modeling techniques to determine my most important features for the region.**
+**After preparing the data, I used machine learning modeling techniques to determine my most important features for the region.**

 ---